RodZill4/material-maker/material_maker/doc/node_3d_texture_shape_select.rst

 The **Shape Select** node accepts two 3D texture inputs:

-* the default texture, used for all samples that are inside the selection shape
+* The default texture, used for all samples that are outside the selection shape

-* the selected texture that is assigned to all samples that are outside the selection shape
+* The selected texture that is assigned to all samples that are inside the selection shape

-* the shape where the first input is applied
+* The shape where the first input is applied

+This node is variadic, and more inputs and associated selection shapes can be added.

 Outputs
 .......